 (d) Votes shall be taken by show of hands, or by roll call, as in the opinion of the Chair, appears to be most suitable.
-The election of the Chair, Vice-Chair, the appointment of the Secretary of the Commission, and the selection of venues for IWC Annual Biennial Meetings venues or Meetings of the Bureau shall, upon request by a Commissioner, all proceed by secret ballot.
+The election of the Chair, Vice-Chair, the appointment of the Secretary of the Commission, and the selection of IWC Annual Biennial Meeting venues shall, upon request by a Commissioner, all proceed by secret ballot.